 <div id ="five">

 Affiliative leadership assists in maintaining the cohesiveness of the team during challenging moments to create psychological safety.
-The support helps leaders create positive environments for employees, thereby keeping their efficiency.
+The support helps leaders create positive environments for employees, thereby maintaining efficiency.

-For example, employees may be anxious about their prospective promotion or pay after a merger.
-An affiliative leader would make the transition easier by describing the changes and calming the employees' minds.
+For example, employees may be anxious about a prospective promotion or pay after a merger.
+An affiliative leader would make the transition easier by describing the changes and supporting employees through change.

 Affiliative leadership is most effective after conflicts or when the team has been disrupted.
 It may allow leaders to overcome communication gaps and address remaining issues.

-For example, when there is a major internal conflict, a leader needs to help people reconnect and start communicating; that is why they can use an affiliative leadership style to help those people build trust.
+For example, when there is a major internal conflict, a leader needs to help people reconnect and start communicating; that is why they should use an affiliative leadership style to help rebuild trust.

 When forming or restructuring teams, affiliative leadership maintains and develops good relations between team members.

-For example, when developing a new project team, affiliative leaders might increase their use of orientations that acknowledge emotional bonds between the team and its members so that working relations can be easily carried forward in the future.
+For example, when developing a new project team, affiliative leaders might increase their use of orientations that acknowledge emotional bonds among team members so that working relations can be easily carried forward into the future.

 Affiliative leaders support employees during uncertain periods such as mergers, restructuring, or changes in leadership by encouraging and clarifying.